ghdk/linux/Documentation/sphinx/Toolchain.rst

 Building GRUB
 =============
-Instructions for dowloading GRUB can be found on the GRUB 2 `website <https://www.gnu.org/software/grub/grub-download.html>`_.
+Instructions for downloading GRUB can be found on the GRUB 2 `website <https://www.gnu.org/software/grub/grub-download.html>`_.
 I cloned the GRUB repository: